mfornace/lilwil/README.md

 Obviously, try not to rely explicitly on the actual `enum` values of `Event` too much.

-Since it's so commonly used, `cpy` tracks the number of times each `Event` is signaled by a test, whether a handler is registered or not. `Context` has a non-owning reference to a vector of `std::atomic<std::size_t>` to keep these counts in a threadsafe manner.
+Since it's so commonly used, `lilwil` tracks the number of times each `Event` is signaled by a test, whether a handler is registered or not. `Context` has a non-owning reference to a vector of `std::atomic<std::size_t>` to keep these counts in a threadsafe manner.
 You can query the count for a given `Event`:

 ```c++
 std::ptrdiff_t n_fail = ct.count(Failure); // const, noexcept; gives -1 if the event type is out of range
 ```

-## `libcpy` Python API
+## `liblilwil` Python API

-`libcpy` refers to the Python extension module being compiled.
-The `libcpy` Python handlers all use the official CPython API.
+`liblilwil` refers to the Python extension module being compiled.
+The `liblilwil` Python handlers all use the official CPython API.
 Doing so is really not too hard beyond managing `PyObject *` lifetimes.

 ### Exposed Python functions via C API